Hob Nob Anyone?

-Hob Nob Anyone? is an unofficial fanzine site for fans of Reading F.C., and the association football club in Reading, England.
+Hob Nob Anyone? is an unofficial fanzine site for fans of Reading F.C. the association football club in Reading, England.
 The name is a reference to the town's association with biscuit making: for many years, the town of Reading was home to the Huntley & Palmers biscuit factory.

 History

 The site was first launched in November 1994, and is believed to be the oldest unofficial football club website on the Internet.
 The website was initially used by the club for official news and ticket information, and later was used for organizing fan based events such as "Pants Day", which was inspired by events at Reading Football Club as a safe alternative to other demonstrations, and was held during the 2-2 home draw against Wrexham F.C. in December 1999.